 Notary Terms of Business:

-Unless I already have such proof, if a client is to sign a document before me, I will need to see proof of the client’s personal identity.
-Where a client is signing on behalf of an organisation such as a company, I will additionally require evidence of the company’s existence as well as proof of the client’s capacity to sign on its behalf.
+- IDENTIFICATION Unless I already have such proof, if a client is to sign a document before me, I will need to see proof of the client’s personal identity.
+Where a client is signing on behalf of an organisation such as a company, I will additionally require evidence of the company’s existence as well as proof of the client’s capacity to sign on its behalf – for example, a board resolution confirming authority to sign on behalf of the company.

-I maintain professional indemnity insurance cover.
-Save as provided under the Unfair Contract Terms Act 1977, my liability (directly or indirectly arising from my retainer/instruction) to the client for any loss, injury or damage of any nature whatever whether direct or consequential, including without limitation in respect of negligence or breach of my duty to the client, is hereby limited to the sum of Five Hundred Thousand Pounds (£500,000.00) in respect of any one claim or series of related claims (save in the case of liability for personal injury or death where no such limit shall apply).
+- PROFESSIONAL INDEMNITY INSURANCE AND LIMITATION OF LIABILITY I maintain professional liability insurance policy for claims up to £1,000,000 (one million pounds).
+Save as provided under the Unfair Contract Terms Act 1977, my liability (directly or indirectly) arising from my retainer/instruction to the client for any loss, injury or damage of any nature whatever whether direct or consequential, including without limitation in respect of negligence or breach of my duty to the client, is hereby limited to the sum of One Million Pounds (£1,000.000) in respect of any one claim or series of related claims (save in the case of liability for personal injury or death where no such limit shall apply).

 Complaints Handling Procedure: